W-Net-AI/LISP-CV/Readme.md

 http://opencv-srf.blogspot.com/2011/09/capturing-images-videos.html

-to the VIDEO-CAPTURE-EXAMPLE example in examples.lisp.
+to the VIDEO-CAPTURE-EXAMPLE in examples.lisp.

 By comparing the tutorials at this link: